 Thomistic Semiotics

-Surprisingly enough, one of the Dominican students of St. Thomas Aquinas, John Poinsot (1589-1644), was an early theorist of this discipline that now joins the study of literature together with biology and thus, by extension, the study of Holy Scripture (and the Divine Liturgy) with natural processes.
+Surprisingly enough, one of the Dominican students of St. Thomas Aquinas, John Poinsot (1589-1644), was an early theorist of this discipline that now joins the study of literature together with biology and countless other subjects; and thus, by extension, the study of Holy Scripture (and the Divine Liturgy) with natural processes.
 The prospect of semiotics is that it can create a common interpretive basis for both the arts and the sciences as equally natural systems (one "human", the other "physical", etc.).
+Reapplied to God's Revelation, it can aid us in understanding what makes the Bible genuinely inspired.

 For much of modern history, the "Two Cultures" (as proposed by Professor Snow in 1959)-- Science & the Humanities-- have mistakenly been taken as distinct and unrelated as one deals with "objective" and externally falsifiable claims of the "real world" while the other deals with "subjective" and internally valued experiences of people.
 Not so.
 Both after all make sense of similar semiotic mechanisms in the communication of their respective truths.
 And that is highly underexplored at a times when materialism and sentimentalism are running amuck in the tag team moral degradation of modern society.
 And what a pair!

-This focus of the blog tries to identify God's personality through the use of Literary Semiotics of the Bible (and Church History) alongside Biosemiotics of the natural world to flesh out the rather abstract arguments of Classical Theism as championed by Thomas Aquinas and others.
-How can the Divine Architect of the Universe--- the Universal Logos and Second Person of the Eternal Trinity--- be assayed alongside the Jesus of Nazareth of the Gospels who is one and the same Person
+This focus of the blog tries to identify God's personality, intellectuality, and will through the use of Literary Semiotics of the Bible (and Church History) alongside Biosemiotics of the natural world to flesh out the rather abstract arguments of Classical Theism as championed by Thomas Aquinas and others.
+How can the Divine Architect of the Universe--- the Universal Logos and Second Person of the Eternal Trinity--- be considered alongside the Jesus of Nazareth of the Gospels who is one and the same Person

 At times of great despair, uncertainty, spiritual dryness, and feeling of abandonment, such knowledge of the Divine Presence may prove useful to the Christian pilgrims on Earth!
 This section of the blog is devoted to St. Patrick and his famous use of the Shamrock to teach the Heathen Irish about the Godhead.